TooTallNate/node-applescript/README.md

 A high-level way to execute AppleScript code through NodeJS, and retrieve the result as a native JavaScript object.
-Underneath the hood, this module is just a simple wrapper around the OS X `osascript` command.
+Underneath the hood, this module is just a simple wrapper around the macOS `osascript` command.

 ### Why?
-AppleScripts are the only way to communicate and interact with certain external OS X processes, for example [iTunes](http://www.itunes.com).
+AppleScripts are the only way to communicate and interact with certain external macOS processes, for example [iTunes](http://www.itunes.com).

 Easy Install
 ------------